Restaurant Revitalization Fund accepting applications, who is eligible

 WICHITA, Kan.
 (KSNW) – Applications for the Restaurant Revitalization Fund went live on Monday for any foodservice business impacted by the pandemic.
-The Small Business Administration [SBA] says 28.6 billion dollars are available through the American Rescue Plan.
+The Small Business Administration [SBA] says $28.6 billion are available through the American Rescue Plan.

 “The idea is that these are small businesses that have been really hit hard by the pandemic,” said Wayne Bell, district director for the Small Business Administration.